flett044/DiscordScraper/README.md

 ## Installation

-Clone the repo, unpack with your favorite archive manager (cough 7zip), go to the dist foler and run the .exe, windows is going to yell at you.
+Clone the repo, unpack with your favorite archive manager (cough 7zip), go to the dist folder and run the .exe, windows is going to yell at you.
 Just ignore it.
 Scraped messages will output next to the .exe file.
 ## Screenshots

 ![App Screenshot](https://i.imgur.com/tRPBSjv.png)